 The by-laws of a PJSC must stipulate the method for determining the remuneration of the members of the board of directors.
-The CCL also limits the remuneration that may be payable to the board of directors to ten per cent of the net profit of the PJSC following the deduction of depreciation, reserves and the distribution of profit of no less than five per cent of the capital to shareholders of the PJSC.
+The CCL also limits the remuneration that may be payable to the board of directors to 10% of the net profit of the PJSC following the deduction of depreciation, reserves and the distribution of profit of no less than 5% of the capital to shareholders of the PJSC (note that the 2015 CCL does not make reference to the distribution of profit of no less than 5% of the capital to shareholders of the PJSC).

 Under the Resolution, a nomination and remuneration committee must be formed.
-This committee must formulate and review on an annual basis the remuneration policy for board members and employees of the company.
+This committee must formulate and review the remuneration policy for board members and employees of the company on an annual basis.
 The responsibilities of the committee also include verifying that the remuneration and benefits granted to the executive management of the company are reasonable and in line with the performance of the company.